5 Sources

 Copy Link

-Italy has made history by becoming the first European Union country to enact comprehensive artificial intelligence (AI) regulations aligned with the EU's landmark AI Act.
-The Italian parliament approved the new law on Wednesday, setting a precedent for other EU nations to follow
+Italy has made history by becoming the first European Union country to enact a comprehensive national law regulating artificial intelligence, aligning with the EU's landmark AI Act

 1